AriFordsham/GHCWiki/users-guide/move-from-doc-book.md

 There are a few alternatives that we could switch to (I here refers to Ben Gamari),

-- Markdown: While ubiquitous, its syntax isn't nearly expressive enough to accomodate the users guide.
+- Markdown: While ubiquitous, its syntax isn't nearly expressive enough to accommodate the users guide.

 - asciidoc: This was the front-runner in \[1\].
 Unfortunately, when I tried to use it in anger on the users guide things pretty quickly